quasarframework/quasar/docs/src/pages/vue-components/select.md

 <doc-example title="Options slot" file="QSelect/OptionSlot" />

-Here is another example where we add a QToggle to each option:
+Here is another example where we add a QToggle to each option.
+The possibilities are endless.

 <doc-example title="Object options" file="QSelect/OptionQToggle" />